vivianblanco-tech/device-flow/docs/PHASE_0_COMPLETE.md

 ## Summary

-Phase 0 of the Laptop Tracking System has been successfully completed.
+Phase 0 of Align has been successfully completed.
 The project now has a solid foundation with all necessary infrastructure, tooling, and documentation in place.

 ## What Was Accomplished